HandsOnRobotics/pupper-v3-documentation/docs/index.rst

 Your robot friend
 =================================
-With the power of VLMs like ChatGPT, Pupper can listen and respond to you!
+Pupper can listen and respond to you using VLMs.
 Cameras, microphones, and proprioception enable Pupper to sense its environment.
 Speakers, a high resolution screen, expressive ears, and agile body enable Pupper to express its feelings through voice and motion.

 Built with safety in mind
 =================================